ZacharyPlayss/CI-pipeline-static-web/README.md

 The yml config file can be found in .github/workflows/static.yml.
 (Disclaimer this config file will only work on GITHUB since it makes use of actions.)

+The pipeline will validate HTML and CSS files.
+Creates error logs in the artifacts tab of the pipeline run and publish to github pages when everything is valid.

 ## How do I use this pipeline myself ?
 ### Existing repository?
 - Go to the root of your repository and paste in the static.yml file inside of ".github/workflows/" folder.